cnrancher/docs/content/rancher/v2.x/cn/faq/troubleshooting-ha/job-complete-status/_index.md

 ---
-title: Failed to get job complete status
+title: 3、Failed to get job complete status
-weight: 20
+weight: 3
 ---

 To debug issues around this error, you will need to download the command-line tool `kubectl`.
 See [Install and Set Up kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) how to download `kubectl` for your platform.